 Happy Veterans Day everyone!
 Whether you’re out enjoying your day off or doing your part by making it to work, we all need to take some time today and remember the brave men and women who have sacrificed much in order to keep us safe here at home.
-It is a sacrifice of not only the body, but of the mind as well – something we must never forget.
+It is a sacrifice of not only the body but of the mind as well – something we must never forget.
+Below, we take a look a few musicians who served the US military in one form or another.

 Tony Bennett: November 1944 - 1946